 He drew in a soft breath.

 “I got up and went out into the garden, and destroyed a few innocent roses.
 Then I got onto Darkie and galloped up over the moors, for more than an hour.
 Part of me just wanted to go on riding - nowhere, anywhere, away from the mess I’d made.
-But the one sane thought in my brain was that I couldn’t be without you.
-There was something Francis had said.”
+But the one sane thought in my brain was that I couldn’t be without you – I knew I had to face what I’d done, and try to put things right.
+Somehow.”

 That was how their children found them a few minutes later.
 “Come, Mama, it’s getting cold,” Clowance urged anxiously.
 “You’d better get back inside.
 Can you manage to climb the slope?”